minamijoyo/tfedit/README.md

 Easy refactoring Terraform configurations in a scalable way.

 - CLI-friendly: Read HCL from stdin, apply filters and write results to stdout, easily pipe and combine other commands.
-- Keep comments: You can update lots of existing Terraform configurations without losing comments.
+- Keep comments: You can update lots of existing Terraform configurations without losing comments as much as possible.
 - Available operations:
   - filter awsv4upgrade: Upgrade configurations to AWS provider v4.
 Only `aws_s3_bucket` refactor is supported.